-15. I am in the final year of my bachelors degree in an NUI member institution and I wish to apply for a Travelling Studentship.
+15. I am in the final year of my bachelor degree in an NUI member institution and I wish to apply for a Travelling Studentship.
 Will you accept an application?

-Yes, on the basis that you have an expectation to be awarded 1H as a whole in the bachelors degree.
+Yes, if you expect to be awarded 1H in the bachelor's degree as per Section 14 above.
 This expectation should be supported by at least one of your nominated referees.
 A copy of your final results must be submitted to NUI following the summer exam boards for your application to be considered further for shortlisting.